I recently caught up with Jason Dolatshahi, Lead Data Scientist at Reonomy.

 How did you apply your knowledge when teaching data science at General Assembly?
 Any tips for student practitioners?

 Future data scientists should focus on fundamental skills and statistical reasoning.
 They should try to understand techniques in simple terms , for example why do they work the way they do.
-Don’t be intimidated by mathematical notation, programming languages, pieces of technology; each of these is just a tool, or a means to an end.
+Don’t be intimidated by mathematical notation, programming languages, pieces of technology; each of these are just a tool, or a means to an end.
 Data science is a practical discipline, which is built around tradeoffs.
 You need to recognize these tradeoffs in your own work and make informed choices about them.
 This is including, but not limited to the context of building predictive models.
 And last but not least: “Think deeply of simple things” – another famous quote.

 Try to understand techniques in simple terms , for example why do they work the way they do.
-Don’t be intimidated by mathematical notation, programming languages, pieces of technology; each of these is just a tool, or a means to an end
+Don’t be intimidated by mathematical notation, programming languages, pieces of technology; each of these are just a tool, or a means to an end

 You have such a diverse data science background, can you share some of the most interesting work you’ve ever done?
 Or a memorable/meaningful project or two?